-Description: Advance quantitative techniques of fishery science required to support management practices targeted a populations (recruitment, growth, and mortality), communities (e.g., predator-prey interactions), and ecosystems (e.g., bio-stressors).
+Description: Advanced quantitative techniques of fishery science required to support management practices targeted at populations (recruitment, growth and mortality), communities (e.g., predator-prey interactions) and ecosystems e.g., bio-stressors).

 Description: Emphasis on applied soil physics.
 Discussion of theoretical principles followed by field and laboratory exercises and applications.
 Fluxes of water, solutes, air, and heat through the soil.
 Emphasis on water infiltration, water retention, other soil hydraulic properties.
 Components of soil water balance.
 Management of soil water.

 Description: Human adaptive systems and their ecological contexts.
 The dynamic inter-relationships between subsistence, technology, social behavior, human demography, and ecological variability.

 Description: Holistic approach to the selection and analysis of planning strategies for protecting water quality from nonpoint sources of contamination.
 Introduction to the use of methods of analyzing the impact of strategies on whole systems and subsystems; for selecting strategies; and for evaluating present strategies.

 May also be offered at Cedar Point Biological Station.
 Field trips are required and may occur outside of scheduled class time.
 Lab and field time emphasize diversity of mammalian families and species identification of Nebraska mammals.

 Description: Evolution, natural history, ecology, and functional morphology of planetary mammals and mammals of the Northern Great Plains.